danhle0711/ENED-1120-Autonomous-Product-Retriever-EV3-Project/README.md

 Python code with ev3dev2 library
 EV3 Robot running Brickman

-The final demo is still unfinished, will try to pick up sometime in the future.
+The full track for the final demo is still unfinished, will try to pick up sometime in the future.